|

 (3 Apr 1764 - 28 Apr 1831)

 English surgeon who practiced at St. Bartholomew’s Hospital, London, where he founded a Medical School and a museum of pathological anatomy.
-Although in fact a generous man, he chose to inspire the confidence of his patience by adopting a brusque demeanour.
+Although in fact a generous man, he chose to inspire the confidence of his patients by adopting a brusque demeanour.

 |

-Science Quotes by John Abernethy (3)
+Science Quotes by John Abernethy (4 quotes)

 Private patients, if they do not like me, can go elsewhere; but the poor devils in the hospital I am bound to take care of.